salesforce/bazel-eclipse/docs/install.md

 - Check the box next to the *Bazel Eclipse* item, then hit *Next*
 - Click *Next/Agree/Finish* until it completes.
 - Restart Eclipse

+Otherwise, you can install older versions of BEF using the archive zip files that are listed [on the Releases page](releases.md).

 **To verify that it is installed:**
 - Start Eclipse